elixir-explorer/explorer/README.md

 ```

 You can see that we can refer to the columns using their names, and use functions
-without define them.
-This is possible due the powerful `Explorer.Query` features,
+without defining them.
+This is possible due to the powerful `Explorer.Query` features,
 and it's the main reason we need to "require" the `Explorer.DataFrame` module.

 The result is going to look like this: